• Home

 Steps to Take:

-• Gradually Increase Intensity: Start integrating heavier forms of movement into your postnatal journey such as light weightlifting, yoga, or some post partum fitness classes.
+• Gradually Increase Intensity: Start integrating heavier forms of movement into your postnatal journey such as light weightlifting, yoga, or some postpartum fitness classes.

 • Join a Community: Think about signing up for a postpartum group or an online community to help you through the good and difficult times.

 Post-COVID Considerations: Exercise may act as a mitigation factor for the sedentary lifestyle acquired during pandemic.
-It helps reduce stress, to say nothing about cardiovascular fitness-is and that cardio component is so important for folks experiencing post-COVID heart issues.
+It helps reduce stress, to say nothing about cardiovascular fitness and that cardio component is so important for folks experiencing post-COVID heart issues.

 3. Mental Health Support